Zaccheroni's flair faces acid test with Japan

 The Italian reverted to a 4-2-3-1 formation when he led Japan to the Asian Cup title in January 2011 but has attempted modifications amid its failings against tougher opposition arranged at his request by the JFA.

-Grumbles have come from the stands at his persistence with perceived favourites, with Yasuyuki Konno continuing in central defence despite the problems of the back line and his club side Gamba Osaka being relegated to the second division.
+Grumbles have come from the stands at his persistence with perceived favorites, with Yasuyuki Konno continuing in central defense despite the problems of the back line and his club side Gamba Osaka being relegated to the second division.

-But his inclusion of in-form 31-year-old striker Yoshito Okubo after a two exile has seen more positive feedback.

 With the recent struggles of South Korea and Australia prior to the firing and hiring of coaches, tests have been few and far between in Asia with Zaccheroni able to brush off a shock loss in Jordan to easily qualify.